The link between chronic inflammation and chronic disease

 With chronic inflammation, there are more and less important factors.
-While all of the most important factors were covered earlier sections, consider this section a quick and easy review–it contains the most important information to relieve chronic inflammation and the steps which are the easiest to incorporate.
+While all of the most important factors were covered in earlier sections, consider this section a quick and easy review.
+It contains the most important information to relieve chronic inflammation and the steps which are the easiest to incorporate.
 Through incorporation of these steps into your lifestyle, chronic inflammation can be reduced or completely eliminated.

 This is the hardest part for most people, but it is also the most important.
 As long as you have excess fat tissue, your body is going to be creating excess inflammation, making it impossible to reach an inflammation free state.

 Obesity is a low-grade state of chronic inflammation, which means that obesity and inflammation co-exist.
 If you fight one source, you fight both.